Residence permit

 Residence permit for looking for work after studies

-If you need to extend your residence permit you should apply online at the Swedish Migration Agency’s web site.
-Application for extension should be submitted while the current state is still valid and at the earliest six months before the current state ends.
+If you need to extend your residence permit you should apply online at the Swedish Migration Agency web site.
+Application for extension should be submitted while the current permit is still valid and at the earliest six months before it expires.

-The certificates from Chalmers inform about your studies and study situation.
-The decision about residence permit is made by the Swedish Migration Agency.
-If you have questions about the application process, contact the Swedish Migration Agency.
+There are different certificates from Chalmers to support your application.
+They contain inform about your studies and study situation.
+The residence permit decision is made by the Swedish Migration Agency.